Fashion Stylist and CommunicationMajor study: Fashion Stylist and Communication Start date: October 2015 | Duration: 36 | Language: English

-The purpose of the course in Fashion Communication is to prepare professional communicators to specialise in fashion.
+The purpose of the course in Fashion Stylist and Communication is to prepare professional communicators to specialise in fashion.
 Students are taught the skills and the methods used to develop and produce events organised for the fashion industry.
 The topics covered include all the phases of the communication process (fashion communication, fashion writing and editing, advertising and web communications), designing and managing events, PR and the press office, for the purpose of achieving an effective transmission of the brand, its values and its philosophy.

 The course trains young professionals to be capable of conceiving and managing integrated promotion strategies, seeking out external relations with other industry operatives, monitoring advertising campaigns, looking after media relations and organising events and catwalk shows.

 The first year of the course in Fashion Stylist and Communication is devoted to providing students with the basic skills they need for adopting a strategic design approach to the area of communications for fashion.
 In addition to familiarising with the fundamentals of cultural and technical knowledge, students also learn how to apply correct design methods, starting with an analysis of the market and of the fashion product and the definition of the identity of the recipient of the communications, then working through to the completion of a communications plan coherent with the skills thus acquired.